tiagolr/vnodes/README.md

 ## Get started

-Import components directly to your project or check the demo page by running `npm install && npm start`
+Import components directly to your project or **check the demo** by running `npm install && npm start`

 ### Example
 ```html